artialex/artialex.github.io/public/notes/Assets optimizations.md

 ## Fonts

-Prefer WOFF2, use a WOFF fallback, and display context in the fallback font right away
+Prefer `WOFF2`, use a `WOFF` fallback, and display context in the fallback font right away

 Preload 1-2 fonts of each family